Daniel O'Reilly (comedian)

-Daniel O'Reilly (born 17 June 1984), otherwise known as Dapper Laughs, is a British social media content creator from Addlestone, Surrey.
+Daniel O'Reilly (born 17 June 1984), also known as Dapper Laughs, is an English comedian, actor, film maker, social media content creator and men's mental health advocate from Addlestone, Surrey.

-Career and controversies
+Career

+Daniel O'Reilly became Britain's first major Vine star, posting as Dapper Laughs he amassed over 600,000 followers with short clips focused on "lad culture", pick-up lines, and "banter".
+His first Vine was posted in July 2013.

+In 2014, he hosted the ITV2 dating show On the Pull.
+The show was cancelled after one series following intense public backlash and a petition with 60,000 signatures after footage emerged of him making a joke about rape during a live show.

-In 2014, O'Reilly released the single "Proper Moist" as Dapper Laughs.
+In 2014, prior to the show being cancelled O'Reilly released the single "Proper Moist" as Dapper Laughs.
 The song entered the UK Singles Chart at number 15.
-Starting in 2014, Laughs began his Moist Tour of the UK; his supporting act on the tour was Joe Charman.
-In July, he released "Take It To The Base".
-The music video was released on YouTube, but has since been made private.
+Starting in 2014, Laughs began his Moist Tour of the UK.
+In July, he released "Take It to the Base".